JasonLocklin/Dissertation/VWM/Results.md

 young adults).
 The two healthy groups did not significantly differ from one another ($t(8) = 0.54$, $\text{p} = 0.6$).

 TODO: Figure [fig:VWM_MTarget] goes about here.
-Figure depicts non-target probability means and guessing probability means (2 pannels) for the three groups.
-Might include visual indication of the two conditions that contribute to each mean.
+Caption: Figure depicts non-target probability means (right) and guessing probability means (left) for the multi-target conditions (2 and 3 targets).
+Overlayed on the collapsed means are the contributing means in the 2 (blue) and 3 (red) target conditions.
+While the groups did not differ statistically when guessing, patients selected non-target colours more frequently than the two healthy groups.

 ### Covert Orienting Task